The 11 best marketing apps for small businesses in 2023

 MarketingApps_Canva

-3. WordPress - run your marketing website
+3. Webflow - run your marketing website

 If people are landing on your website but not doing anything, like purchasing a product or requesting a demo, conversion rate optimisation (CRO) should be a priority.
 So once you’ve set up your website on a CMS, use Hotjar to understand exactly how your visitors are interacting with your site.
 Hotjar’s heatmaps plot how visitors pilot their cursor around your page and it can show some really interesting behaviours.
 It can highlight some quick-win areas you can use to improve your conversion rate.